craigwatson/dvsa-test-check/README.md

 [![Travis CI Status](https://travis-ci.org/craigwatson/dvsa-test-check.svg?branch=master)](https://travis-ci.org/craigwatson/dvsa-test-check)

-This is a small PHP application designed to send notifications when cancellations become available for a driving test scheduled with the UK DVSA.
+This is a small PHP application designed to send notifications when cancellations become available for a practical driving test scheduled with the UK DVSA.

+Credit for the original script goes to [Dave Clark](https://github.com/clarkdave) for [this script](https://github.com/clarkdave/DSACancellationChecker) written in Python.

 #### Table of Contents